xmhbbovru/multilingual-multimerge/python/README.md

 testdata.txt and the second two lines in Rout.txt contain data that with slight reformatting, makes the time table in the comments in testmmerge.py.
 The graphs in pdf files show the relation of actual data to fitted formulas.

+make all runs the timing tests, analysis, and builds the pydoc. make clean deletes the results of all that.
+Testing, not extensive, was done with GNU Make 3.81.

 Google's Python style guide is available at http://google-styleguide.googlecode.com/svn/trunk/pyguide.html